getporter/proposals/pep/001-initial-pep-process.md

 Before a PEP is implemented, questions can come up which warrant further discussion.
 Those questions should be recorded here so people know that they are being thought about but do not have a concrete resolution.
-This helps make sure all for the PEP to be ready for consideration are complete and reduces and reduces people duplicating prior discussion.
+This ensures all concerns are addressed prior to accepting the PEP and reduces repeating prior discussion.
 When possible, link the question to where it is being discussed, such as a [forum] post/comment.

 ### PEP Lifecycle